 For many, the biggest impact of the rising cost of living is increasing energy bills.
 One of the best ways to save energy in your home (and do your bit for the planet) is to have your heating on a timer.
 To save money, it’s best to keep the heating on for an hour or so and only when you need to.
 If you live with other people, try and time the heating to come on when everyone is home.
 If you are unsure of how to put your heating on a timer, OVO Energy has put together a how-to guide.
 For more tips, check out our blog with advice from Professor Richard Fitton, the Technical Director of Energy House 2.

 Even if you’re in an “all-inclusive” contract with utilities included, there may be a fair use clause that limits the amount of energy your Landlord will pay for, meaning that you could be expected to cover any additional costs.
-Manchester Student Homes’ free contract checking service can help you avoid any unexpected bills.
+Be sure to read your contract carefully to avoid unexpected payments.

 Cut costs by comparing providers